hbjk0305/hbjk0305.github.io/_projects/2022/2022-anomaly-detection.md

 pub_last:       ' <span class="badge badge-pill badge-publication badge-success">Commercialized</span>'

 abstract: >-
   Photo by Pineapple Supply Co. on Unsplash.
 Please put a tldr (too-long-didnt-read, 1~2 sentences) of your publication here.
-It is not recommended to put the actual abstract here because it is usually too long to fit in. $\LaTeX$ is supported. $a=b+c$.
+It is not recommended to put the actual abstract here because it is usually too long to fit in.
+123412341234
-cover:          /assets/images/covers/audio-eraser.jpg
+cover:          /assets/images/covers/smart-things.jpg

 ---